Contact Us

 Merin Duke, Museum Technician at the Maggie L. Walker National Historic Site; Liza Mickens; Mayor Danny Avula; and 2nd District City Councilmember Katherine Jordan

-Highlighted priorities: Thriving families, thriving economy, thriving and sustainable built environment
+Highlighted pillars: Thriving families, thriving economy, thriving and sustainable built environment

 In this first-ever day of service hosted by the Mayor’s Office, city officials coordinated 15 service projects and 175 volunteers across all 9 city districts.
 Volunteers gave more than 650 hours of service through park clean ups, health screenings, gardening, to walking puppies at Richmond Animal Care and Control.
 Danny gardened at Gilpin Court’s Community Garden, prepared for spring planting with UMFS, and mulched Libby Hill Park in his home neighborhood of Church Hill.